vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 NOTES
 143
 254\. ie., is the same name used for several groups or only one?
 255. The argument is: if S is P, then P is not therefore S.
-The example is 'parvato 'gnimin dhumavattvät if we interchange S and P, we get parvato dhumavin agnimattvåt, but this is not true, for though there is no fireless smoke, there is smokeless fire.
+The example is 'parvato 'gnimin dhumavattvāt if we interchange S and P, we get parvato dhumavin agnimattvåt, but this is not true, for though there is no fireless smoke, there is smokeless fire.
 Similarly here: the fifth may be a sitvata or a vaidya vratya, but being the fifth does not make the sitvata a vaidya vratya, 256\.
 In the Manu quotation supra § 15.
 257, explained below, § 130.
 258\.
 Hari has apparently a meaning 'lion.
 Or did Yamuna